ryanpizzuto/target.en/help/c-implementing-target/implementing-target.md

 ---
 keywords: implement;implementing
 description: Before you start using Adobe Target, you should implement it on your site, understand a few basic concepts and terms, be familiar with how Target works and integrates with your infrastructure, and understand how visitors are tracked by the Target system.
+landing-page-description: Before you start using Adobe Target, you should implement it on your site, understand a few basic concepts and terms, and be familiar with how Target works.
 title: Implement Target
 feature: implementation general
 ---